 My first touch to the desert was 13 years ago.
-Well… the Egyptian desert is not what we are used to watch in the movies – endless sandy hills, golden dunes, camel caravans… It’s quite stony and hilly, with some random bushes around, successfully converted to a touristic attraction.
+Well… the Egyptian desert is not what we are used to watching in the movies – endless sandy hills, golden dunes, camel caravans… It’s quite stony and hilly, with some random bushes around, successfully converted to a touristic attraction.
 But to watch the sunset at a rocky hill of that desert, to ride a camel right at a bedouin’s (habitants of the desert) village, to listen to their traditional music, having dinner, prepared in a very ancient way…that’s a lifetime memory.

 I have never “heard” such a silence anywhere else, as I have in the desert.
-The feeling of complete peace and relax could be found only in the middle of nowhere.
+The feeling of complete peace and relaxation could be found only in the middle of nowhere.
 The same feeling I got a bit later in Morocco and Tunisia, where the sandy desert picture is alive.
 Then Lebanon and Jordan, but no much sand to be seen in there 🙂

 My years spent in Qatar, with some escapes to Dubai, have complimented the desert impression.
 I learned to truly respect and appreciate it.
 It was also a point where my Middle Eastern journey has begun.
 After so many years it finally turned to a passion.

 I do not expect everyone to understand or accept my preferences.
 The same way I can’t understand the skiers, going to the frozen snowy mountains 🙂 Must be something in my blood or in my ancestors’ heritage, which pulls me away in that direction.
 I have a traveler’s heart, B+ blood type, typical for the nomadic tribes.